Multi-Persona Thinking for Bias Mitigation in Large Language Models: Experiments

-\paragraph{Compatibility with other methods.} To test whether MPT can be combined with other prompting methods, we integrated it with self-consistency by sampling 5 independent MPT outcomes and majority voting the final answer.
-As shown in Figure~\ref{fig:sc_results}, this combination consistently improves the performance on BBQ with \texttt{Llama-3.1-8B-Instruct}.
+To test whether MPT can be combined with other prompting methods, we integrate it with self-consistency by sampling five independent MPT outputs and using majority voting for the final answer.
+As shown in Figure~\ref{fig:ana_compat_llama8}, this combination consistently improves performance on BBQ with Llama-3.1-8B-Instruct.
 The average accuracy increases from 89.01\% to 92.32\%, while the average diff-bias score decreases from 0.0562 to 0.0546.
-This indicates that MPT is not a monolithic solution but a robust and composable framework that can be effectively combined with other techniques to further enhance reliability and fairness.
+The improvement is observed in both ambiguous and disambiguated subsets.
+The results indicate that MPT is a robust and flexible framework that can be effectively combined with other techniques to further improve both reliability and fairness.